ghufr/igracias-survey-automation/README.md

 You can get the executable from [here](https://github.com/ghufr/igracias-survey-automation/releases), this program built for automating the cumbersome process of fill up surveys in [I-Gracias](https://igracias.telkomuniversity.ac.id/)

+> :warning: **Due to weird flow of filling form in igracias, you'll still need to submit questionaire manually**

 ## Running from Source

 **Requirement:**